hyundai-robotics/doc-hrscript/book.md

 ### Description

-The format of the for-next statement, which repeats the same operation, is as follows.
+The format of the `for`~`next` statement, which repeats the same operation, is as follows.

 First, the initial value will be assigned to the index variable.
-When the next statement is encountered while the statements under the for statement are executed, the index variable will add increment/decrement values and perform repetition from the point of the for statement.
+When the `next` statement is encountered while the statements under the for statement are executed, the index variable will add increment/decrement values and perform repetition from the point of the for statement.
 When the index variable passes the end value, the repetition will end.

 If a step is not specified, 1 will be applied.